silvaarmando/python-learn/README.md

 # PYTHON LEARNING

-## This repository is for Python Fundamentals and their Algorithms
+## This repository is for Language Python Fundamentals and their Algorithms